Chart Color Schemes

 Gillen is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Gillen, as evaluated at the latest Census, consisted of 70.2% houses and 29.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NT's 67.8% houses and 32.2% other dwellings.
-Home ownership in Gillen was at 14.5%, similar to Non-Metro NT, with the rest of dwellings either mortgaged (43.1%) or rented (42.4%).
-The median monthly mortgage repayment in Gillen was $1,733, lower than Non-Metro NT's average of $1,800.
-The median weekly rent figure was recorded at $400, higher than Non-Metro NT's $280.
-Nationally, Gillen's mortgage repayments are lower than the Australian average of $1,863, while rents exceed the national figure of $375.
+In Gillen, as per the latest Census evaluation, 70.2% of dwellings were houses, with the remaining 29.8% comprising semi-detached homes, apartments, and other types.
+This is compared to Non-Metro NT's figures of 67.8% houses and 32.2% other dwellings.
+Home ownership in Gillen stood at 14.5%, similar to Non-Metro NT, with mortgaged dwellings at 43.1% and rented ones at 42.4%.
+The median monthly mortgage repayment in Gillen was $1,733, lower than the Non-Metro NT average of $1,800.
+The median weekly rent figure in Gillen was recorded at $400, higher than the Non-Metro NT average of $280.
+Nationally, Gillen's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing